Aryankgupta77/Deep-Reinforcement-Learning/README.md

 Syllabus (indicative content)

-1.Foundations of Reinforcement Learning including Markov Decision Processes (MDPs), Bellman's Optimality equation, rewards, value functions and policies, and exploration versus exploitation.
+1. Foundations of Reinforcement Learning including Markov Decision Processes (MDPs), Bellman's Optimality equation, rewards, value functions and policies, and exploration versus exploitation.

 2. Classical tabular-based approaches such as Dynamic Programming, Monte Carlo, and Temporal Difference Methods (TD) with Eligibility Traces.
 TD methods such as Sarsa and Q-Learning will be discussed, as well as RL architectures such as Actor Critic.